About the course

 About the accredited body

-For those applying for Primary, Biology, Chemistry, Design Technology, English, Health and Social Care, MFL, Maths and Physics, Whitley Bay High School and its partner schools work closely with Newcastle University to provide inspirational training and exceptional support for teachers beginning their careers through the School Direct route into teaching.
+For those applying for Primary, Biology, Chemistry, Design Technology, English, Health and Social Care, MFL, Maths and Physics, Whitley Bay High School and its partner schools work closely with Newcastle University.

 Training with disabilities and other needs